transloadit/uppy/website/src/docs/transloadit.md

 ### `transloadit:assembly-executing`

-Fired when Transloadit has received all uploads, and is currently executing the Assembly.
+Fired when Transloadit has received all uploads, and is executing the Assembly.

 **Parameters**

-*   `assembly` - The [Assembly Status](https://transloadit.com/docs/api/#assembly-status-response) of the Assembly that is currently executing.
+*   `assembly` - The [Assembly Status](https://transloadit.com/docs/api/#assembly-status-response) of the Assembly that is executing.

 ### `transloadit:result`